Joseph-François Mangin

-Joseph-François Mangin (June 10, 1758, in Dompaire – ?) in the Vosges region of France.
-He was a French-American architect who is noted for designing New York City Hall and St. Patrick's Old Cathedral in New York City.
+Joseph-François Mangin (June 10, 1758, in Dompaire – ?) was a French-American architect who is noted for designing New York City Hall and St. Patrick's Old Cathedral in New York City.

 He died in 1818 in Madrid, St Lawrence County, New York.

 Early life

 Joseph-François Mangin was born in 1758 in the Vosges region of France, the son of Jean-Baptiste François Mangin (1724-1772), the king's surgeon, and Marie Anne Milot (1731-1804), both from Dompaire.
 He left Dompaire around 1773 to study at a high school in Nancy, where he graduated in 1777.
 He then studied law at the University of Nancy, graduating in 1781.

 After working for a few years as a lawyer near Nancy, Mangin decided to move to Saint-Domingue (today known as Haiti), hoping to make a fortune.
 He left France from Nantes on October 25, 1784, and arrived in Saint-Domingue on December 7, 1784.
 Mangin and his brother Charles had to flee Saint-Domingue in 1793 as a consequence of the slave revolt which started in 1792.

 They arrived in New York City in December 1793, where Mangin became a surveyor for the city, and where he naturalized in 1796.